-Being prepared for a lecture can help you more than you think.
-When you know what the professor is going to discuss in class and have some idea of which parts are more important, note-taking becomes more streamlined.
-So, do the reading and get familiar with the topic before getting into the class.
+Being prepared for a lecture can help you more than you think!
+When you know what the professor is going to discuss in class and have some idea of which parts are the most important, note-taking becomes more streamlined.
+So, do the reading of your course materials and get familiar with the topic before the class!

 6. Use abbreviations where possible

 There is always scope to shorten words when you are taking notes.
 Words that can be abbreviated without changing the meaning or context must be shortened to save you time and increase your speed.